Vincent and Leslie Prince Raimond Cultural Center

 - Migration – Works inspired by Jacob Lawrence’s Great Migration Series, by Kent County Public School students.

 As you can see, we are creating a very welcoming space that will serve as an anchor and a launching pad for new arts and culture initiatives across Kent County, as well as a primary destination within the Chestertown Arts & Entertainment and Historic Districts.

 The first floor will hold offices and a large multi use flex space for exhibits, classes, performances and other gatherings.
 The Porch will serve as a place for community members to gather and connect.
-The second floor will house our brand new Visiting Artist Residency Program with space for four artists (multi-discipline) at a time for a one to three month residency, a space to create, based on specific themes/calls related to important topics in community, environment, healthcare and more, that face Kent County residents.
-These mid-career artists will engage with residents, connect with students in Kent County Public Schools and work with community organizations.
+The second floor will house our brand new Visiting Artist Residency Program with space for four artists (multi-discipline) at a time for a six-week residency, a space to create, based on specific themes/calls related to important topics in community, environment, healthcare and more, that face Kent County residents.
+These visiting artists will engage with residents, connect with students in Kent County Public Schools and work with community organizations.
 This is the first of its kind for Artist Residencies in Maryland.